License Reinstatement FAQs

 What is the difference between a suspension and revocation?

 A suspension is the temporary loss of driving privileges for a specified period of time.
 At the end of the period of suspension a person is automatically reinstated upon payment of the required reinstatement fee.
 A revocation is the indefinite loss of driving privileges.
-There is no ‘automatic’ reinstatement after revocation and a person cannot drive again until first appearing at a hearing before the Secretary of State and being granted driving privileges.
+There is no ‘automatic’ reinstatement after the period of revocation ends.
+Instead, a person becomes 'eligible' for reinstatement and cannot drive until first appearing at a hearing before the Secretary of State and being granted driving privileges.

 Certain offenses may result in a suspension while more serious offenses may result in a revocation.
 Examples of offenses which will result in a suspension: